JerryTseee/JerryTseee.github.io/_pages/about.md

 **Wangpok Tse**

 - Developed a driver state detection system using OpenCV, aiming to enhance real-time driver safety.
-Face, age, and gender recognition were achieved by using Haar Cascades algorithm and a pre-trained DNN model.
+Face, age, and gender recognition were achieved by using Haar Cascades algorithm and a pre-trained model.
 Designed a head-eye position index and identity recognition to identify dangerous driving behaviors.
 </div>
 </div>